ganelson/inform/README.md

 * To build and test the compiler you also need Inweb and Intest, programs spun out from the Inform project.
 These are __not included in the core repository either as submodules or copies__, and have their own repositories.
-If you are new to Inform core development, begin by cloning and building Inweb as a stand-alone tool, then use that to build Intest, then return here.
 	* [https://github.com/ganelson/inweb](https://github.com/ganelson/inweb), maintained by [Graham Nelson](https://github.com/ganelson)
 	* [https://github.com/ganelson/intest](https://github.com/ganelson/intest), maintained by [Graham Nelson](https://github.com/ganelson)
 * Most Inform authors use Inform as an app: for example, it is available